Leighanne Robe

-Leighanne Robe (born 26 December 1993) is an English professional football defender who plays for Liverpool.
+Leighanne Robe (born 26 December 1993) is an English professional footballer who plays as a defender for Liga MX Femenil club Cruz Azul.

-Club career
+Career

 Robe joined a boys' football team as a seven-year-old, represented Cambridge City girls, and progressed to playing for Arsenal's youth system.
-A versatile defender, she joined Watford of FA WSL 2 in August 2014.
+A versatile defender, she joined Watford of the FA WSL 2 in August 2014.

 Millwall Lionesses signed Robe for the 2016 FA WSL 2 season.
 She played in every match and was given a contract extension for the FA WSL Spring Series.
-She made 42 league appearances, scoring twice For the Lionesses.
+She made 42 league appearances, scoring twice for the Lionesses.
 In June 2018 Robe transferred to Liverpool, whose manager Neil Redfearn said: "Leighanne is a quality, tough-tackling defender who is also a real leader."
 On the 30th of January 2022, Robe scored her first goals for Liverpool on her 81st appearance by scoring a hat-trick in a FA Cup tie against Lincoln City FC.
+She was released by Liverpool at the end of the 2022–23 WSL season.

+On 6 October 2023, Robe signed for Saudi Premier League club Al-Ittihad.

+In July 2025, Robe signed for Cruz Azul.